Ivana505/travel-hunter/README.md

 As a user I would like to:

 - Have more categories to choose from.
-- Be able to play against another human player.
+- Be able to play against another human player or machine.
 - Be able to use game on different devices.
-- Be able to play game again without reloading the page.
+- Be able to see letters already used.

 ## Flowchart